 People who like and are familiar with detailed arguments and technical information are entirely good with keeping explanations as bite-sized, accessible and concise as possible.
 So you won’t lose views or readers as a result of boiling things down to the essentials and using accessible presentation.

-- Your body language will be just fine if you are encouraging, expressing to the whole audience and balanced between relative calm and enthusiasm.
+Your body language will be just fine if you are encouraging, expressing to the whole audience and balanced between relative calm and enthusiastic.

 Changing understandings and building mutual understandings calls for learning that enables change.